 Committed to the performance of contemporary music, Andy has commissioned and premiered many new pieces for percussion and has worked with composers such as Ken Thompson, Robert Paterson, Jon Supko, Juri Seo, Vin Calianno, Rodolfo Acosta, Johann Hassler (Colombia), José Martinez, Juan Camilo Vásquez, and Quinn Collins.
 Andy’s recent project as a consortium leader for Monologue IV by José Martinez was selected to be the required repertoire in the final round of the the 2018 Modern Snare Drum Competition.

-Andy specializes in Afro-Colombian, West African, and Afro-Cuban folkloric music and has had the opportunity to study with and perform alongside master musicians such as Bolokada Conde (Les Percusion de Guinée), Francis Lara (Latin Grammy award winning, Gaiteros de San Jacinto), and percussionist Michael Spiro (Wayne Wallace Quintet).
-He was awarded a prestigious Fulbright fellowship from the U.S. Government to Colombia in 2011, where he studied Afro-Colombian folkloric music with Ferney “La Wey” Segura, Francis Lara, and Jorge Sepulveda.
+Andy specializes in Afro-Colombian, West African, and Afro-Brazilian folkloric music and has had the opportunity to study with and perform alongside master musicians such as Bolokada Conde (Les Percusion de Guinée), Francis Lara (Latin Grammy award winning, Gaiteros de San Jacinto), and percussionist Michael Spiro (Wayne Wallace Quintet, and Jorge Alabe (Oba Oba).
+He was awarded a prestigious Fulbright fellowship to Colombia in 2011, where he studied Afro-Colombian folkloric music with Ferney “La Wey” Segura, Francis Lara, and Jorge Sepulveda.
 In the summer of 2015 Andy was awarded the Graduate Presser Award to continue this study of Afro-Colombian percussion, focusing on the Bullerengue genre with master Emilsen Pacheco in the small seaside town of San Juan de Urabá.

-When Andy is not performing or teaching, he enjoys reading, hiking, cooking, and woodworking in Bloomington, Indiana, where he lives with his wife, harpist Erin Brooker-Miller.
+When Andy is not performing or teaching, he enjoys reading, hiking, cooking, and woodworking in Milwaukee, Wisconsin with his wife, harpist Erin Brooker-Miller.